cortfritz/swecho/README.md

 # Swecho - Swagger Input Copy Chrome Extension

-Swecho (Swagger + Echo) is a Central American bat, and a firend, and also a Chrome extension designed to enhance your experience with Swagger pages.
+Swecho (Swagger, echo) is a bat, a friend, and a Chrome extension designed to enhance your experience with pasting repeated information into the input fields on Swagger pages.

 With Swecho, you can easily synchronize input values across matching fields on Swagger pages, ensuring consistency and saving time.

 ![Swecho Mascot](images/swecho.png)
 _i copy your key!_